-6. Investment Allocations
+5. Investment Portfolio

-6.1 Asset Allocations
+5.1 Asset Allocations

-Asset allocations for each Outcome are expected to be relatively stable until the next annual review.
-Any changes to the amounts in each account must be communicated to ONE JIB formally as outlined in Appendix A.
+Asset allocations for each Outcome are typically expected to be relatively stable until the next annual review.
+Any contributions or withdrawals of MNRI must be communicated to ONE JIB formally as outlined in Appendix A.